SamShober/cx-sast-scans-analysis/README.md

 * MS Excel (one file)
 * Summary.txt and data.csv

+Scans included in the reporting can be limited by selecting

+* Last 3 months (gets only scans from last 3 months until now)
+* Last 6 months (gets only scans from last 6 months until now)
+* All Time

 There is also an option to redact identifiable information from the result set including:

 * Project names